Fees image

-FSA) cards as permitted by your insurer.
-My clients have access to a HIPAA compliant, secure portal that will allow you to track payments and view completed documents.
+I accept credit or debit cards, including Health Spending Account (HSA) and Flexible Spending Account (FSA) cards as permitted by your insurer.
+You will have access to a secure, HIPAA-compliant client portal so you can track payments and view completed documents.

 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.